Typhim Vi Solution for injection

 Typhim Vi should be given at least 14 days before any risk of coming into contact with typhoid bacteria.

-If you live in an area where you are at risk of getting typhoid fever, it is recommended that you have an injection of Typhim Vi every 2 to 3 years.
+If you live in an area where you are at risk of getting typhoid fever, it is recommended that you have an injection of Typhim Vi every 3 years.

 Possible side effects

 All medicines, including vaccines, can have side effects.
 Sometimes they are serious, most of the time they are not.
-You or your child may need medical treatment if you get some of the side effects.
+You may need medical treatment if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.